 Statement of Probable Cause for a Search Warrant

-Probable cause for a search warrant has to be is established with a “probable cause statement” which is in the application and affidavit.
-A law enforcement officer can make a request for a search warrant from the court in a process similar to request an arrest warrant.
+A " probable cause statement " in the application and affidavit establishes probable cause for a search warrant.
+A law enforcement officer can request a search warrant from the court in a process similar to requesting an arrest warrant.

-They will swear under oath to a judge they have evidence to believe that a crime occurred – and the search of a person or place is needed to obtain evidence.
+They will swear under oath to a judge that they have evidence to believe that a crime occurred, and a search of a person or place is needed to obtain evidence.

-It should be noted there are some restrictions on law enforcement's ability to execute the warrant.
-For example, a search warrant will expire after a certain amount of time.
+It should be noted that there are some restrictions on law enforcement's ability to execute warrants.
+For example, a search warrant expires after a certain amount of time.

 Motion to Suppress Evidence

-Search warrants are often a target of a motion to suppress under California Penal Code 1538.5.
-The primary issue is that a search warrant has to be supported by probable cause.
+Search warrants are often the subject of a motion to suppress under California Penal Code 1538.5.
+The primary issue is whether a search warrant must be supported by probable cause.

-If a judge determines later the warrant shouldn't have been authorized because it lacked sufficient evidence, they can suppress and exclude all seized items during the execution of the search warrant from the criminal case.
+Suppose a judge determines later the warrant shouldn't have been authorized because it lacked sufficient evidence.
+In that case, they can suppress and exclude all seized items during the execution of the search warrant from the criminal case.
 There are some exceptions to this suppression rule – such as good faith by law enforcement.

-If you or a family member were targeted with an arrest warrant or a search warrant, you need to consult with our criminal defense law firm about making a challenge to the process, possibly seeking suppression of evidence, and options of clearing the warrant.
+Suppose you or a family member were targeted with an arrest or search warrant.
+In that case, you need to consult with our criminal defense law firm about challenging the process, possibly seeking suppression of evidence and options for clearing the warrant.

-We exclusively practice criminal defense and decades of combined experience in prefiling intervention, courtroom negotiations, and jury trials.
-If you are under investigation, or already charged with a crime, contact our firm for help.
+We exclusively practice criminal defense and have decades of combined experience in prefiling intervention, courtroom negotiations, and jury trials.
+If you are under investigation, or already charged with a crime, rest assured that our firm is well-equipped to help you navigate the legal process.

 Related Content: